xavier-tobin/PatternAnnotatedString/README.md

 # Advanced usage

-For basic text styling, `AnnotatedString` does the job.
-However, `PatternAnnotatedString` supports some extra features that `AnnotatedString` does not, most notably paragraph backgrounds and dynamic inline-content.
-To use these extra features, all you need to do is use `patternAnnotatedString()` instead of `annotatedWith()`.
-Rather than returning a plain `AnnotatedString`, it returns a `PatternAnnotatedString` with extra goodies to render paragraph backgrounds and inline content.
+For basic text styling, the `AnnotatedString` returned by `annotatedWith()` does the job.
+However, `PatternAnnotatedString` supports some features that `AnnotatedString` does not, most notably paragraph backgrounds and dynamic inline-content.
+To use these extra features, you can use `patternAnnotatedString()` instead of `annotatedWith()`, which returns an `AnnotatedString` as well as the extra data to render paragraph backgrounds and inline content.
 See the examples below for more information.

 # Examples

 ### Basic text styling

 > Italics, bold, font style, shadow, background etc.

 ```kotlin
 val redFruit = basicPatternAnnotation(